Costco EDI onboarding for approved vendors runs in this order:

 What metrics should I track after going live with Costco EDI?

 Target over 99% ASN accuracy and less than 1% invoice dispute rate.
-Monitor transaction visibility daily through your EDI portal, track chargeback rates by reason code, and review cost reports monthly to ensure per-partner pricing stays predictable.
-Real-time alerts for transmission failures or acknowledgment delays allow you to resolve issues before they become chargebacks.
+Monitor transaction visibility daily through your EDI portal, track chargeback rates by reason code and review cost reports monthly.
+Real-time alerts for transmission failures or late acknowledgments let you resolve issues before they become chargebacks.